Františkovy Lázně: Administrative division

+Etymology

+Both the Czech and German names mean "Francis' spa".

 Geography

 Františkovy Lázně is located about 5 km north of Cheb, in the historical Egerland region.
 It lies in the westernmost part of the Cheb Basin.
 The highest point is the hill Na Skále at 483 m above sea level.

 The stream Slatinný potok, a tributary of the Ohře, flows through the municipal territory.
-The area is rich in fishponds; the largest of them is Amerika.
+The area is rich in fishponds, the largest of which is Amerika.
 Its western part with an island is protected as a nature reserve and is an important nesting place and migration stop for water birds.
 The eastern part of the pond is used for recreation.